-Specific selection criteria will be used to evaluate competitive program project applications.
-Emphasis is placed on furthering the overall goal of multi-jurisdictional, corridor-based signal synchronization.
+Specific selection criteria will be used to evaluate competitive program project placed applications.
+Emphasis furthering the overall İS on goal multi-jurisdictional, corridor-based signal synchronization.

 Vehicle Miles Traveled (VMT): Centerline length of segment(s) on the corridor proposed for synchronization multiplied by the existing average daily traffic (ADT) for the proposed segment(s) length.
 For instance, for a three-mile segment with one-mile interval ADT data at of 200 vehicles, 300 vehicles, and 400 vehicles, the VMT would be calculated as: